jithinreddyn/marketing-generative-assistant/README.md

-# Prudential Health India — Generative Media Marketing Assistant
+# Generative Media Marketing Assistant - Prudential Health

 A brand-aware AI media tool for **Prudential sHealth Insurance Limited**.
 Describe any media idea in plain language — photo, video, animation, mascot, campaign, social post — and get back a brand-aligned creative brief plus a generated image or video, all in Prudential's visual world.